The Screaming Jets: 2004–2015: Heart of the Matter, Rock On and Do Ya and infrequent touring

 In 2004 the group recommenced recording and touring.
 The group signed with Universal Music Australia and released Heart of the Matter in August 2004.
 In November 2004, Hatchman left the group, his last performance was recorded for the live Rock On album released in 2005 by Liberation Records.
 Hatchman was replaced by Mickl "The Slayer" Sayers, formerly of Sydney band Tripguage.
 In October 2006, four Screaming Jets songs were listed in the Triple M Essential 2006 Countdown: "Helping Hand" (voted 447 out of 2006), "Eve of Destruction" (voted 683 out of 2006), "Shivers" (voted 1588 out of 2006) and "My Badger Drinks" (voted 1596 out of 2006).

 Early in 2007, founding member and guitarist Walmsley left the band and was replaced by Scotty Kingman, who engineered the band's next album.
 According to Gleeson, Walmsley left because his external commitments interfered with the band's schedules.
 Walmsley went on to form the indie roots band Agents of Peace.
 In October 2008, The Screaming Jets released their sixth studio album, Do Ya through StockXchange Music.
 In October 2009, Osmanovich left and Hocking returned to the line-up.

 Live shows from The Screaming Jets were infrequent through 2010 and 2011, and the band played only one show in 2012, at the car festival Summernats.
 But the band returned for a short 'Best Of' tour in late 2013.
 In May, 2013, bassist and key songwriter Paul Woseen released his debut solo album "Bombido".

-2016–present: Chrome, Gotcha Covered and 30th anniversary edition of All for One
+2016–2022: Chrome, Gotcha Covered and 30th anniversary edition of All for One

 In May 2016, the band released their seventh studio album, "Chrome", followed by a national tour with fellow Australian band Massive in support.
 The album met with critical and commercial success.
 In March 2017, it was announced The Screaming Jets will perform a national headline tour with Baby Animals in June and July 2017.

 In July 2018, The Screaming Jets released Gotcha Covered their eighth studio album, a collection of 15 iconic Australian songs spanning from the mid 1960s to the 1990s.

 In 2019, the band released a greatest hits album and national tour to celebrate 30 years as a band.

-In August 2021, the band will tour and release a re-recorded All for One, celebrating its 30th anniversary.
+In August 2021, the band released a re-recorded All for One, celebrating its 30th anniversary.
+A national tour accompanied the album's release beginning in July 2022 and concluding in October 2022.

+2023–present: Professional Misconduct and Paul Woseen's death

+In July 2023, the band released "Nothing to Lose", the lead single from their tenth studio album, Professional Misconduct.

+Bassist and co-founder Paul Woseen died on 15 September 2023, at the age of 56.
+Professional Misconduct was released on 6 October 2023.